This Twitter thread from a PGA Tour caddie will make you think twice about becoming a PGA Tour caddie

 Geno Bonnalie has been caddieing for Joel Dahmen since 2015, first on the Korn Ferry Tour and then eventually the PGA Tour.

-When Justin Thomas won the Players Championship two weeks ago, he cashed the biggest single-tournamnet payday on the PGA Tour, a whopping $2.7 million.
+When Justin Thomas won the Players Championship in 2021, he cashed at the time the biggest single-tournamnet payday on the PGA Tour, a whopping $2.7 million.
 By extension, his longtime caddie, Jimmy Johnson, was also well-compensated.

 Typically, the going rate for a caddie on tour is a base salary of roughly $2,000 a week, plus 5 percent of the player’s earnings for a finish outside the top 25, 7 percent for a top-10 and 10 percent for a win.

 If the math sounds appealing, it should.
-Total prize money on tour last season topped more than $400 million.
+Total prize money on tour this season will top $500 million with the rise of the PGA Tour's "designated" events and their $20 million purses.

 But most caddies don’t start out at the highest and most lucrative level of the game, far from it.
 How far?